 MD: What other ways can we improve memory besides diet or exercise?

-DE: Train your brain.
-The brain can be trained just like the body.
+DE: Train your brain: The brain can be trained just like the body.
 Using a brain gym is a phenomenal way to build and enhance cognitive function, improve memory, and increase neuroplasticity.
 There are so many ways in which our brains can renew and regenerate themselves during our lifetime.
 Why not take advantage of it?
-Examples of brain gaming apps that may be helpful are Luminosity, Cognifit, Peak, Elevate, and Cognito.
+Examples of brain gaming apps that may be helpful are Lumosity, Cognifit, Peak, and Elevate.